2021 Los Angeles Dodgers season: Minor League awards and honors

 Following the season, the Dodgers selected several top prospects to play for the Glendale Desert Dogs in the Arizona Fall League: Pitchers Bobby Miller, Landon Knack, Jeff Belge and Kyle Hurt, infielders Kody Hoese and Jacob Amaya and outfielder James Outman.
 Miller, Knack and Outman were selected to the Fall Stars Game.

-Major League Baseball Draft
+Major League Baseball draft

 The 2021 Draft was held July 11–13, 2021.
 The Dodgers lost their second round pick as a result of signing pitcher Trevor Bauer as a free agent.
 With their first round pick the Dodgers selected left-handed pitcher Maddux Bruns from UMS-Wright Preparatory School.
+As of the 2025 season, five players from this draft have played in Major League Baseball.